 Dr. Rodgers and Dr. Susan Yanovski talk about holiday weight gain and how to avoid it.

 DR. RODGERS: You've heard the phrase "easy come, easy go."
 When it comes to holiday weight gain, don't expect the weight to go as easily as it came.

-Hi, I'm Dr. Griffin Rodgers, Director of the National Institute of Diabetes and Digestive and Kidney Diseases at NIH.
+Hi, I'm Dr. Griffin Rodgers, director of the National Institute of Diabetes and Digestive and Kidney Diseases at NIH.

-.
+Follow us on Twitter @HealthyMoments for links on weight control.
 This is Dr. Griffin Rodgers with the NIH.